-SS.4.A.3.9 Explain how Florida (Adams-Onis Treaty) became a U.S. territory.
-SS.4.A.3.10 Identify the causes and effects of the Seminole Wars.
-SS.4.A.4 G rowth of Florida SS.4.A.4.1 Explain the effects of technological advances on Florida.
-SS.4.A.4.2 Describe pioneer life in Florida.
-SS.4.A.5 C SS.4.A.5 Crisis of the Union: Civil War and Reconstruction in Florida SS.4.A.5.1 Describe Florida's involvement (secession, blockades of ports, the battles of Ft.
+SS.4.A.4.2 Describe causes and effects of European colonization on the Native American tribes of Florida.
+SS.4.A.5 Crisi s of the Union: Civil War and Reconstruction in Florida SS.4.A.5.1 Describe Florida's involvement (secession, blockades of ports, the battles of Ft.
 Pickens, Olustee, Ft.
 Brooke, Natural Bridge, food supply) in the Civil War.
-SS.4.A.5.2 Summarize challenges Floridians faced during Reconstruction.
-SS.4.A.6 In ndustrialization and Emergence of Modern Florida SS.4.A.6.1 Describe the economic development of Florida's major industries.
-SS.4.A.6.2 Summarize contributions immigrant groups made to Florida.
+SS.4.A.5.2 Summarize challenges that Floridians faced during Reconstruction.
+SS.4.A.6 Indu SS.4.A.6 Industrialization and Emergence of Modern Florida SS.4.A.6.1 Describe the economic development of Florida's major industries.
+SS.4.A.6.2 Summarize contributions that immigrant groups made to Florida.
 SS.4.A.6.3 Describe the contributions of significant individuals to Florida.
 SS.4.A.6.4 Describe effects of the Spanish American War on Florida.
-SS.4.A.6 Industrialization and Emergence of Modern Florida SS.4.A.6.1 Describe the economic development of Florida's major industries.

-SS.4.A.6.2 Summarize contributions immigrant groups made to Florida.
-SS.4.A.6.3 Describe the contributions of significant individuals to Florida.
-SS.4.A.6.4 Describe effects of the Spanish American War on Florida.
-SS.4.A.7 R oaring 20's, the Great Depression, and WWII in Florida SS.4.A.7.1 Describe the causes and effects of the 1920's Florida land boom and bust.
+SS.4.A.7 Roaring 20's, the Great Depression and World War II in Florida SS.4.A.7.1 Describe the causes and effects of the 1920's Florida land boom and bust.
 SS.4.A.7.2 Summarize challenges Floridians faced during the Great Depression.
-SS.4.A.7.3 Identify Florida's role in World War II.
-SS.4.A.8 C ontemporary Florida into the 21 st Century SS.4.A.8.1 Identify Florida's role in the Civil Rights Movement.
+SS.4.A.8 Contemporary Florida into the 21st Century

+SS.4.A.8.1 Identify Florida's role in the Civil Rights Movement.
 SS.4.A.8.2 Describe how and why immigration impacts Florida today.
 SS.4.A.8.3 Describe the effect of the United States space program on Florida's economy and growth.
 SS.4.A.8.4 Explain how tourism affects Florida's economy and growth.

-SS.4.A.9 Chronological Thinking SS.4.A.9.1 Utilize timelines to sequence key events in Florida history.
+SS.4.A.9 Chronological Thinking

+SS.4.A.9.1 Utilize timelines to sequence key events in Florida history.

+SS.4.AA.1 Positive influences and contributions by African Americans

+SS.4.AA.1.1